stebdus/warema/README.md

 ## Configuration
 ### Upgrading from an old component version
-* Remove all configuration from Home Assistants config file configuration.yaml
+* Remove all configuration from Home Assistants config file `configuration.yaml`
 * Upgrade the component via HACS or manually replace the files in the custom_component folder (see install manually below)
 * Restart Home Assistant
 * Add the component again as per below (install + configuration)

 ### Install with HACS (recommended)
 Do you you have [HACS](https://community.home-assistant.io/t/custom-component-hacs) installed?
-Just search for "Warema" and install it direct from HACS.
+Just search for `Warema` and install it direct from HACS.
 HACS will keep track of updates and you can easly upgrade Warema to the latest version.

 ### Install manually
 Make sure you have an account on your Warema WMS WebControl pro!

-Clone or copy the repository and copy the folder 'homeassistant/custom_component/warema' into '<config dir>/custom_components'
+Clone or copy the repository and copy the folder `homeassistant/custom_component/warema` into `<config dir>/custom_components`

 ## Configuration
 * Restart Home Assistant
-* Add and configure the component via the UI: Configuration > Integrations > search for "Warema" and follow the wizard to configure (use your Warema WMS WebControl pro credentials)
+* Add and configure the component via the UI: `Configuration` > `Integrations` > search for `Warema` and follow the wizard to configure (use your Warema WMS WebControl pro credentials)
 * All available components and controls should be added automatically

 ### Configuration flow settings